AkbariKishan/Data_Science_work/docs/index.md

 My name is Kishan Akbari. <br />
 I am an engineer with work history in the IT/Mechanical/Aerospace industry.
 I am passionate about statistics and data science. <br />
 Currently, I am exploring the field of Data Science including various statistical methods, ML, NLP and DL. <br />
-You can checkout my repository [Data_Science_work](https://github.com/kishanAk21/Data_Science_work), which covers various methods used for solving different kind of problems related to data science.

-You can reach out to me at kishanakbari@gmail.com for collaboration.

 **Social Media:**